17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 Cook in, eat out, chill by the beach or swim in the pool – La Playa offers it all

-This lovely 4-star luxury hotel in St. Martin is the cat’s meow.
+This lovely 4-star luxury hotel in St. Martin (La Playa Orient Bay) is the cat’s meow.

-With blonde wood furnishings and floors and Caribbean boho-chic décor, its 56 suites are polished and fresh (completely renovated in 2019) – and it doesn’t hurt that each one has a private balcony.
+Dressed in Caribbean boho-chic décor, with blond wood furnishings and floors, its 56 suites (completely renovated in 2019) are fresh and bright.
+And it doesn’t hurt that each one has a private balcony.

 Light-filled Executive Suite at La Playa Orient Bay, St. Martin